SamirTalwar/webops-workshop/PREREQUISITES.md

 12. Update (`sudo apt update`) and upgrade (`sudo apt upgrade`).
 13. Install OpenSSH (`sudo apt install openssh-server`).
 14. Reboot to ensure everything's working.
 15. Get the VM's IP address (`ip address`).
 It probably has more than one.
+If you don't have a 192.168.x.x address, you'll need to edit */etc/network/interfaces* and add the following lines:
+    ```
+    auto enp0s8
+    iface enp0s8 inet dhcp
+    ```
+    Then run `sudo service networking restart`.
 16. Set up your SSH configuration by adding the following to *~/.ssh/config*:
     ```
     Host webops